 The archetype of the "wildman" goes back to 13th-Century Europe.
-As early as the late-1700s in America wild men, and some few women, have been displayed for profit.
-Whether wild by association with "savage" non-white cultures, or returned to nature primitives who have unlearned civilization, or those who by mental deficiency are unable to display all the niceties of civilized man-- the wild man performer was a staple of sideshows up through at least the middle of the 20th-Century.
+As early as the late-1700s in America wild men, and some women, have been displayed for profit.
+Many were African-American performers pretending to be exotic and uncivilized unwittingly perpetrating America's racist attitudes regarding people of color.
+Whether wild by association with "savage" non-white cultures, or returned-to-nature primitives who had unlearned civilization, or those who by mental deficiency are unable to display all the niceties of civilized man-- the wild man performer was a staple of sideshows up through at least the middle of the 20th-Century.

 Dressed often in animal skins, loincloth, or faux fuzzy suits, the wild persons of show business were meant to speak a language you couldn't understand, or only vocalized in gibberish, and was meant to frighten and/or disgust.